-The USA Pickleball Association (USA PICKLEBALL) and the International Federation of Pickleball (IFP) were organized to perpetuate the growth and advancement of pickleball on an international level and to set goals for worldwide play and recognition.
-USA PICKLEBALL and IFP are committed to furthering the growth and development of pickleball among all players.
+USA Pickleball was organized to perpetuate the growth and advancement of pickleball on a national level and to set goals for worldwide play and recognition.
+USA PICKLEBALL has made this 2023 International Edition of the Rulebook available to all of its partner countries and is committed to furthering the growth and development of pickleball among all players.